kaliflowerx3/ZoltriTWserver/anniversaryprizes.md

 heyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy woohoo 1 whole year

-prizes and prices are subject to change
+## prizes and prices are subject to change

+### ONLY 1 1k LEVEL PRIZE PER PERSON

 prize	| price
 |---|---|
-your pick	| whoever has the most tokens at the end of the event dragon egg | 400 prim pearl |	300 nether star |	100 bright hungry node | 500 jarred coven witch | 100
+your pick/or my pick??	| whoever has the most tokens at the end of the event dragon egg | 400 prim pearl |	300 nether star |	100 bright hungry node | 500
+jarred coven witch | 100
-infinity egg |	800
+infinity egg |	1000
 ichor research |	400
-guilty pool (inf mana) |	800
+guilty pool (inf mana) |	1000
 gog and mulg set |	???
 1 random spawner (not boss) |	???
 pentacle |	150